moar-regex/moar/documentation/implementation.md

 ### Basic classes

-In order to get into how the Graph representation is implemented, we have to explain two basic data classes - Variable and MatchInfo - first.
+In order to get into how the Graph representation is implemented, we first have to explain two basic data classes: Variable and MatchInfo.

 ##### Variable